pgier/maven-dependency-management-extension/README.md

     mvn install -DpluginManagement=org.company:pluginMgrA:1.0,org.company:pluginMgrB:2.0

+## Using Dependency Properties

+The extension will automatically set properties which match the version overrides.
+These properties can be used, for example, in resource filtering in the build.
+By default the extension will set a property following the format "version:<groupId>:<artifactId>=<version>" for each overridden dependency.
+The format of this property can be customized using command line system properties.

+    versionPropertyPrefix - Defaults to "version:"
+    versionPropertyGASeparator - Defaults to ":"
+    versionPropertySuffix - Defaults to empty string ""

+For example, the version property format could be set to "my.<groupId>_<artifactId>.version=<version>"

+    mvn install -DversionPropertyPrefix="my." -DversionPropertyGASeparator="_" -DversionPropertySuffix=".version"

 ## Building from source

 You must have Maven 3 or higher installed to build the extension.
 The source repository can be downloaded from github.